Here's a cliche among digital marketers: Search engine optimization (SEO) isn't what it used to be.

 To start, compile a list of about 10 short words and terms associated with your product or service.
 Use Google's Keyword Tool to identify their search volume and come up with variations that make sense for your business.

 You are associating these topics with popular short-tail keywords, as you can tell, but you're not dedicating individual blog posts to these keywords.
 These keywords are simply too competitive to rank highly for on Google if you're just starting to optimize your website for search.
 We'll go over how to use these topics in just a minute.

-Using search volume and competition as your measure, narrow down your list to 10-15 short-tail keywords that are important to you.
-Then rank this list in order of priority or relevance to your business.
+Using search volume and competition as your measure, narrow down your list to 10-15 short-tail keywords that are important to you, and that people within your audience are searching for.
+Then rank this list in order of priority, based on its monthly search volume and its relevance to your business.

 Each of these keywords is called a "pillar," and it serves as the primary support for a larger "cluster" of long-tail keywords, which is what brings us to our next Step ...

 2. Make a list of long-tail keywords based on these topics.

 Here's where you'll start optimizing your pages for specific keywords.
 For each pillar you've identified, use your keyword tool to identify five to 10 long-tail keywords that dig deeper into the original topic keyword.

 For example, we regularly create content on the topic of "SEO," but it's still very difficult to rank well on Google for such a popular topic on this acronym alone.
 We also risk competing with our own content by creating multiple pages that are all targeting the exact same keyword -- and potentially the same search engine results page (SERP).
 Therefore, we also create content on conducting keyword research, optimizing images for search engines, creating an SEO strategy (which you're reading right now), and other subtopics within SEO.